projectcapsule/capsule/docs/operator/use-cases/ingress-classes.md

 EOF
 ```

-Any attempt of Alice to use a non valid Ingress Class, or missing it, is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to use a non-valid Ingress Class, or missing it, is denied by the Validation Webhook enforcing it.

 # What’s next
 See how Bill, the cluster admin, can assign a set of dedicated ingress hostnames to Alice's tenant.
 [Assign Ingress Hostnames](./ingress-hostnames.md).